mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 Ramne smirked and adjusted the instrument.
 "Not yet."

 He squeezed the metal instrument with his hand and another shot rang out.
 Kipnu dove into the water to dodge the projectile, bracing for some kind of stinging pain.
-But a wave passed, and there was no pain.
+But a wave passed, and it didn't come.
 He surfaced again and found Ramne struggling with Shinna, the metal instrument gripped tightly in his hand.
 Without thinking, Kipnu rushed in to wrest it free, grasping tightly at his fingers to pry them off, but they held fast.
 Shinna was thrown out of the scuffle in a sudden twisting motion and the two men fell to the ground with Ramne's face in the sand.
 Kipnu pinned Ramne's arms against his back, but in a sudden movement, Ramne twisted and threw Kipnu off of him.
 As he flew back Kipnu held on to Ramne's firing arm, and inadvertently turned it straight toward himself.
 Another crack rang out and Kipnu felt the sting of hot metal pierce a bone in his chest, and the flowing of blood came in one stream down his abdomen into the sand.
-Though his eyes were fading and his ears were ringing, he saw Shinna stab a dagger clean through Ramne's hand, dislodging the weapon from it.
-Thi held it up toward him and Ramne vanished into the night.
+Though his eyes were fading and his ears were ringing, he saw Shinna kick the weapon from Ramne's hand, saw him vanish into the night.

 "...prepare for ignition," he heard a faint voice through the static in the listener.